ai-cfia/dev-rel-docs/adr/001-ailab-using-adr.md

-# ADR 1: Adopting Architecture Decision Records
+# ADR-001: Adopting Architecture Decision Records

 ## Executive Summary

 This Architecture Decision Record (ADR) establishes the use of ADRs within the Artificial Intelligence Laboratory (AI-Lab) at Canadian Food Inspection Agency (CFIA) for documenting key architectural decisions.
 An ADR is a document designed to capture decisions across multiple projects and products and are of